 Appointment of Auditor and Notice of Year-End Filing Delay

-/EIN News/ -- TORONTO and TAMPA, Fla., May 01, 2023 (GLOBE NEWSWIRE) -- Voxtur Analytics Corp.
-(TSXV: VXTR; OTCQB: VXTRF) ("Voxtur" or the "Company"), a North American technology company creating a more transparent and accessible real estate lending ecosystem, announced today the appointment of MNP LLP ("MNP") as auditor of the Company, effective immediately.
+TORONTO and TAMPA, Fla., May 01, 2023 (GLOBE NEWSWIRE) -- Voxtur Analytics Corp.
+VXTRVXTRF ("Voxtur" or the "Company"), a North American technology company creating a more transparent and accessible real estate lending ecosystem, announced today the appointment of MNP LLP ("MNP") as auditor of the Company, effective immediately.
 MNP is one of the largest full-service chartered professional accountancy and business advisory firms in Canada, with more than 100 offices across Canada.
-The reporting package relating to the appointment of MNP will be available on SEDAR (www.sedar.com) under the Company’s issuer profile within the time period prescribed by NI 51-102.
+The reporting package relating to the appointment of MNP will be available on SEDAR (www.sedar.com) under the Company's issuer profile within the time period prescribed by NI 51-102.

 The Company also announced today that, further to its press release of April 3, 2023, it is unable to complete and file its audited annual financial statements (the "Statements") for its financial year ended December 31, 2022, the related Management's Discussion and Analysis, and Certifications by the Chief Executive Officer and Chief Financial Officer (collectively, the "Required Filings").
 Under National Instrument 51-102 – Continuous Disclosure Obligations of the Canadian Securities Administrators, the Required Filings must be filed by May 1, 2023 (the "Deadline").
 The Company experienced an unexpected delay in filing the Required Filings by the Deadline due to the resignation of its auditor, Marcum LLP (see April 3, 2023 press release of the Company).